fubicales2016/fogbowcloud.org/content/pages/install-configure-reverse-tunnel.md

 host_key_path=hostkey.ser

 # Expiration time to a tunnel port token
-# A token is associated with the created tunneled ports.
-The token expires after not been used for idle_token_timeout seconds.
+# A token is associated with a created tunneled port.
+# The token expires after not been used for idle_token_timeout seconds.
-# After expiration, the port is reclaimed and can be used in another request.
+# After expiration, the port is reclaimed and can be used by another request.
 idle_token_timeout=86400

 # Period interval in seconds to verify token expiration